NYPL/engineering-general/standards/logging.md

 ## Aggregation

-Any logging SHOULD be sent to aggregation service such as Loggly or CloudWatch.
+Any logging MUST be sent to CloudWatch.

+Services built prior to this standard, MAY send logs to another aggregation service like Loggly.

 ## Metrics & Exception Notification

 We SHOULD use log parsing for generating metrics & exception notification.
-**A severity of `ERROR` & above means human beings MUST be notified.**
+**A severity of `ERROR` & above means human beings MUST be [notified](alerting.md).**

 ## Rotation